Singapore Botanic Gardens

-The 63.7 hectare Singapore Botanic Gardens is nestled within a largely urban area.
-This is the only botanic garden in the world that keeps its gates open from 5am till midnight every single day of the year (inner attractions like the Orchid Garden close by 7pm).
+The 63.7-hectare Singapore Botanic Gardens is nestled within a large urban area.
+This is the only botanic garden in the world that keeps its gates open from 5 am till midnight every single day of the year (inner attractions like the Orchid Garden close by 7pm).
 Interestingly, this garden is now 151 years old.
 It was founded way back in 1859 by an Agri-Horticultural society and subsequently handed over to the government to maintain.

 Occasionally on weekends, the Singapore Symphony Orchestra or the Singapore Chinese Orchestra stage free concerts at Symphony Lake.
 It is not uncommon to find the grass spaces in front of the performing stage packed with people when there are live performances.
 The Botanic Gardens is best explored in the cooler times of the day, especially in the early mornings.